-Blessed Kateri is the young Indian maiden who, despite objections from some in her own clan, came to know and love Christ.
+Blessed Kateri Tekakwitha, "the Lily of the Mohawks," is the young Indian maiden who, despite objections from some in her own clan, came to know and love Christ.

 When Kateri was four, a smallpox epidemic claimed her parents and baby brother.
 Kateri survived, but her face was disfigured and her eyesight impaired.

-Soon after Blessed Kateri died, Catholics started to claim that favours and miracles had been obtained through her intercession.
-First Nations people have made appeals for recognition of her sanctity since at least the late 1800s.
+Soon after Tekakwitha died, Catholics started to claim that favours and miracles had been obtained through her intercession.
+First Nations people have made appeals to the Catholic Church for her recognition since at least the late 1800s.

-Kateri, who was beatified in 1980, is listed as patron of North American aboriginal people, ecology and the environment, and is held up as a model for Catholic youths.
+She is listed as patron of aboriginal people, ecology and the environment and is held up as a model for Catholic youths.